landmarkacoustics/landmarkacoustics.github.io/setup/python/documentation.md

 copyright: (C) 2020 Landmark Acoustics LLC
 ---

-# How to Set Up Sphinx to Make Web Pages from Docstrings
+# Use Sphinx to Make Web Pages from Docstrings

 Go to the package directory
 ## Update the setup configuration